Challenge For Refugee Children

 Through the years of conflict, many refugee children could not reach education.
-Recently, many organizations responsible for the educational projects for refugee children are raising awareness towards their educational programs to encourage donations to help more children enroll in the educational-project-program.
+Recently, many organizations responsible for educational projects for refugee children are raising awareness towards their educational programs to encourage donations to help more children enroll in the educational project program.

 There have been individual support and sponsorship for refugee children.
 However, according to the increasing numbers of refugee children and youth, the number of sponsors and support fronts must increase as well.

-The goal of all these parties is to sponsor as many refugee students as possible.
-And enable them to finish their educational journey, obstacle-free.
-Because only then those refugee children and youth, will have the knowledge and the power to stand for themselves and their families, and make better choices for their lives and for the communities they are part of later on in the near future.
+All these parties aim to sponsor as many refugee students as possible.
+And enable them to finish their educational journey obstacle-free.
+Because only then those refugee children and youth will have the knowledge and the power to stand up for themselves and their families and make better choices for their lives and for the communities they are part of later on in the near future.